jadejhagru/horiseon-challenge/README.md

 Hello Horiseon Team!

-    It has been a pleasure to be working with you today and I would like to thank you again for giving me this exciting opportunity!I have found small errors in your code and have fixed them as best as I see fit to meet all of your accessbility and acceptance criteria.
+    It has been a pleasure to be working with you today and I would like to thank you again for giving me this exciting opportunity!
+    I have found small errors in your code and have fixed them as best as I see fit to meet all of your accessbility and acceptance criteria.
 Below you will find a list of things I have corrected and simplified followed by a URL to the new website.

     Cheers!
     Jade Jhagru

-***

 > I changed the webiste <title> to "Horiseon".
 > Some meta tag information was missed, so I added that for proper accessability.